penrose/penrose/packages/docs-site/blog/bloom.md

 ## Getting Started

 Bloom is still in the early stages of development, but we're excited to share it with you.
-If you're interested in learning more, you can take a look at our [docs].
+If you're interested in learning more, you can take a look at our [docs] (**Note to us: we need to replace this with a real link when we deploy**).
 We're excited to see what you build!

 <Rays />